FuelLabs/fuel-core/deployment/README.md

 ## Deploying Fuel Client with Docker

-Navigate to the [deployment][deploy-dir] directory and run at your command line:
+Navigate to the root of the fuel-core git repo and run at your command line:

 ```bash
 docker-compose up -d